Bethlehem, Georgia: Holiday postal tradition

 Bethlehem's post office is popular during the holiday season for sending cards and letters, as mail sent from there will feature Bethlehem's cancellation mark and cachet, so that holiday mail sent will state that it is sent with "Greetings from Bethlehem."
 This special Bethlehem cancellation mark is made with a stamping machine called a flier canceler.
 Bethlehem's flier canceler is more than 100 years old and is the only one still in use by the U.S. Postal Service.
 The Bethlehem post office's special cachet features the Three Wise Men and the Star of Bethlehem.

 Traveling to Bethlehem to send holiday mail is a holiday tradition for visitors of the town and the Bethlehem post office sends hundreds of thousands of pieces of mail during each Christmas season.
 The post office also has hand-stamps that customers can use to stamp "Christmas Greetings from Bethlehem" on their letters and cards before being sent.

 The tradition began in 1967, when the United States Postal Service debuted a special Christmas stamp at the Bethlehem post office with a ceremony that included then-governor of Georgia Lester Maddox and Assistant U.S. Postmaster General Richard J. Murphy.
 While it was the sixth Christmas stamp produced by the US Postal Service, it was the first Christmas stamp to be produced in the larger commemorative size, which is almost twice the size of the previous Christmas stamp.
 The stamp was a reproduction of Hans Memling's Madonna and Child with Angels.
-Despite only regularly employing the postmaster and one other part-time employee in a town that at the time had around 350 people, this stamp was requested by so many people that the town's postmaster hired 43 temporary workers to handle the increased workload caused by people sending in their mail to Bethlehem to be resent out with the Christmas stamp's first-day-of-issue date of November 6.
+Despite only regularly employing the postmaster and one other part-time employee in a town that at the time had around 350 people, this stamp was requested by so many people that the town's postmaster hired 43 temporary workers to handle the increased workload caused by people sending in their mail to Bethlehem to be re-sent out with the Christmas stamp's first-day-of-issue date of November 6.
 The Bethlehem post office ultimately sent out around 500,000 cards and letters during the 1967 Christmas season.